Future-Jim/thrive-take-home/README.md

 ## Deploying Infrastructure and Add-Ons
 1. Push all files changed in the above steps
-2. Manually trigger github action "Deploy Infra and Add-Ons".
-This might need to be run twice :(
+2. In the Github Actions UI, Manually trigger github action "Deploy Infra and Add-Ons".
+This might need to be run twice :( (TBD)
   - Upon successful completion, you should be able to login to argocd via the steps outlined below in "To access ArgoCD UI"

 ## Deploying Simple Web App (hello-app)